loksland/choppy/README.md

 Set the matte color for gif as a hex string.
 Eg. #FF3300.
 Hash optional, case insensitive.
 - **colors** (integer)
 Set the number of colors for a gif.
 1-256.
+- **scale**
+Scale the output.
+Default 1.0.
+Eg 0.5 will output 50% size.
+Optionally enter simple expressions to be evaluated.
+Eg. 2/3
+- **sizes**
+Output multiple sizes of the same image.
+Format: filename:scale,filename:scale
+Eg. '@2x:1,sd:.5' will output 2 files and inject '@2x' and 'sd' into the filename before the extension.
+Optionally put {s} in your file name / path to customize where the file size is placed in the output.
+If size set then any scale props will be overwritten and ignored.
+- **sizeDef%Name%**
+Optionally define individual sizes or groups of sizes by shorthand name.
+These can reference other sizes.
+Eg:
+sizeDefSD: sd:1/2
+sizeDefRETINA: @2x:1,SD
+sizes: RETINA
+Although this example uses uppercase the shorthand name is case insensitive.
+Size definitions can be placed in the .choppy config file for use across multiple files.
 - **optimize** (boolean)
 Utilizes the amazing [ImageOptim-CLI](https://github.com/JamieMason/ImageOptim-CLI) to compress the outputted image.
 Mac only.
 Requires free software [ImageAlpha](http://pngmini.com/) and [ImageOptim](http://imageoptim.com/) installed.